adrianwu8516/GettingAndCleaningDataProject/README.md

 Generated output
 ----------------

-After successful execution script should create the `tidy_data.csv` file.
+After successful execution script should create the `tidy_data.txt` file.
 Which shows the tidy data as per instructions (average of each variable for each activity and each subject).